 SINGAPORE — Few companies can explain their meteoric growth as alluringly as Wirecard AG.

-Understandably, investors found the prospect of owning shares in a company that is simultaneously driving a technological shift in consumer behavior while growing profits irresistible.
-Last September, Wirecard entered the German corporate establishment when it displaced Commerzbank for inclusion alongside the likes of BMW and Bayer in the blue chip DAX index, a closely followed roster of 30 of Germany’s biggest companies.
+To date, investors have found the prospect of owning shares in a company that is simultaneously driving a technological shift in consumer behavior while growing profits irresistible.
+Last September, Wirecard entered the German corporate establishment when it displaced Commerzbank for inclusion alongside the likes of BMW and Bayer on the blue-chip DAX index, a closely followed roster of 30 of Germany’s biggest companies.